leebyron/ecmascript-reverse-iterable/README.md

 }
 ```

-A simplest form, iterating through the default reverse iterator (values, in the
+A simpler form, iterating through the default reverse iterator (values, in the
 case of Array) would be written as:

 ```js